nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

       uart:~$ matter switch onoff off

 switch onoff toggle
-   This command changes the **LED 2** state to the opposite one on the bound lighting device.
+   This command changes the state of the state-indication LED to the opposite state on the bound lighting device.
    For example:

    .. parsed-literal::